Acacia beckleri

-Acacia beckleri commonly known as Barrier Range wattle, is a flowering plant in the family Acacia.
+Acacia beckleri commonly known as Barrier Range wattle, is a species of flowering plant in the family Fabaceae.
 It is an upright or spreading shrub with green or bluish-green leaves and spherical heads of yellow flowers.

 Description

 Acacia beckleri is a decumbent, spreading or upright shrub 1–3 m high with reddish-brown stems and branches.
 The phyllodes are lance-shaped with the narrower end towards the base, or narrowly elliptic, straight or slightly curved.
 The phyllodes are green to pale green, faintly veined, 6-20 cm long and 5-25 mm wide, tapering at the base and rounded or pointed at the end.
-The flower are usually borne in spherical heads on a peduncle mostly 2–7 mm long, the heads 8–15 mm in diameter with 50 to 140 dark yellow or golden-yellow flowers.
+The flowers are usually borne in spherical heads on a peduncle mostly 2–7 mm long, the heads 8–15 mm in diameter with 50 to 140 dark yellow or golden-yellow flowers.
 Flowering occurs from May to August and the fruit is a straight, flat, reddish-brown pod, mostly straight-sided to barely constricted between the seeds.